VXSTATS/com.vxstats.qt/README.md

 # Known Issues
 ## Windows
-1. If you change the display ratio to a new value - maybe from 100% to 150% - the change will first take effect after relogin.
+1. If you change the display ratio to a new value - e.g. from 100% to 150% - the change will take effect after re-login.

 # Pending Issues
 ## App Store
-Maybe it is not possible for a possible App Store review with every Qt Version, because we are using some settings not in regular app context.
-So this has to be changed, if you have issues of the review process, please let us know and ask for support@vxapps.com to solve your needs.
+Maybe it is not possible to leave an App Store review for certain Qt Versions, because we are using some settings not in regular app context.
+This has to be changed.
+If you have problems with the review process, please let us know and ask for support@vxapps.com to solve the issue.